Workers World Party: Election results

-The WWP has participated in presidential election campaigns since the 1980 election, though its effectiveness in this area is limited as it has not been able to get on the ballots of many states.
+The WWP has participated in presidential election campaigns since the 1980 election, though its effectiveness in this area is limited as it has been unable to get on the ballots of many states.
 The party also has run some campaigns for other offices.
 One of the most successful was in 1990, when Susan Farquhar got on the ballot as a Senate candidate in Michigan and received 1.3% of the vote.
 However, the party's best result was in the 1992 Ohio Senate election, when the WWP candidate received 6.7% of the vote, running against a Democrat and a Republican.

 Presidential elections

 In 2008, the WWP endorsed Cynthia McKinney of the Green Party of the United States.